zhoujianer/TCP-homework/README.md

 This homework is based on a TCP diagnosis tool tapo.
 Tapo is a TCP performance diagnosis tool.
 It runs on Linux.
 We have made some change in tapo, so you can get result for this homework directly.
-You can get it by:  git clone https://github.com/zhoujianer/TCP-homework.git To make it you need to install libpcap libraries.
+You can get it by:  git clone https://github.com/zhoujianer/TCP-homework.git To make it you need to install libpcap libraries(in ubuntu use this command: sudo apt-get install libpcap-dev).

 #Download flow analysis